Altinn/altinn-studio-docs/content/community/presentations/_index.en.md

 ## Themed meetings

-The weeks where we don't presesent status, we hold themed meetings.
-If no presentation is available, we probably did a live demo or documentation walkthrough.
+The weeks where we don't present status, we hold themed meetings.
+If no presentation is available, we probably did a live demo or documentation walk through.

 * Hvordan komme i gang med Altinn 3?
 (7. oktober 2020) [Altinns presentasjon](altinnkaffe-20201007.pptx) | [SSBs presentasjon](20201007-SSB_AltinnStudio.pptx)
 * [Integrasjon med mottakssystem](altinnkaffe-20201021.pptx) (21. oktober 2020)